k1ln/realtimejs/README.md

 you don't need to write html in your html files.

-The complete code to use temlates can be seen in index.html
+The complete code to use templates can be seen in index.html

 If you link the template to an Xvar you can change the viewcontroller just by changing the xvar data.